 - Evolves the organizational design to best support execution on the business strategy.
 Do the organization’s structures, systems, and processes strengthen the ability for culture and leadership to evolve in support of business strategies?

-You must focus first on understanding what drives your business and shaping the culture which enables you to execute the chosen strategy.
+You must first secure senior leadership alignment around your key business drivers, and then work to shape the culture which enables you to execute a strategy based on those drivers.

 From there, almost all progress is made from selecting the best potential from the talent pool available and preparing that talent to respond to the demands placed upon them.
 Then craft the organizational structures and necessary measurement to make sure that desired outcomes are being achieved.

 Successful leaders think strategically about the challenges they’re faced with, take action to address them within the organizational context, and influence other stakeholders to drive the institution toward the desired performance outcomes.